 In an empirical study of 500 pedigree dogs in the Paris region, significant correlations were found in seven angular planets and anthropomorphic traits including two highly significant ones: Jupiter with extraversion and sociability (p<.000001) and Sun with strong personality. (p=0.00002) (Fuzeau-Braesch 2007)

-U-Turn in Carlson's Double-Blind Astrology Test (2009 & 2011) While Carlson study published in Nature claimed astrology was no better than chance in his original study (Carlson 1985), Professor Eysenck (London University) and other reviewers found that Carlson's original sceptical conclusion was not supported by the evidence.
+U-Turn in Carlson's Double-Blind Astrology Test (2009 & 2011) While Carlson in his famous study published in Nature claimed astrology was no better than chance (Carlson 1985), Professor Eysenck (London University) and other reviewers found that Carlson's original sceptical conclusion was not supported by the evidence.
 Professor Ertel's (Göttingen University, Germany) re-analysis of the data compiled shows that astrologers were able to rate authentic psychological profiles significantly higher than unauthentic profiles in a blind test to a statistically significant level (p=0.037).
 (Ertel 2009) (Currey 2011)

 Christian Cajochen: Evidence that Lunar Cycle Influences Human Sleep (2013)